William Paterson (judge)

 William Paterson (December 24, 1745 – September 9, 1806) was an American statesman, lawyer, jurist, and signer of the United States Constitution.
 He was an associate justice of the United States Supreme Court, the second governor of New Jersey, and a Founding Father of the United States.

 Born in County Antrim, Ireland, Paterson moved to the North American British colonies at a young age.
 After graduating from the College of New Jersey (now Princeton University) and studying law under Richard Stockton, he was admitted to the bar in 1768.
 He helped write the 1776 Constitution of New Jersey and served as the New Jersey Attorney General from 1776 to 1783.
-He represented New Jersey at the 1787 Philadelphia Convention, where he proposed the New Jersey Plan, which would have provided for equal representation among the states in Congress.
+He represented New Jersey at the 1787 Constitutional Convention, where he proposed the New Jersey Plan, which would have provided for equal representation among the states in Congress.

 After the ratification of the Constitution, Paterson served in the United States Senate from 1789 to 1790, helping to draft the Judiciary Act of 1789.
 He resigned from the Senate to take office as governor of New Jersey.
 In 1793, he accepted appointment by President George Washington to serve as an associate justice of the Supreme Court.
 He served on the court until his death in 1806.

 Early life

 William Paterson was born December 24, 1745, in County Antrim, Ireland, to Richard Paterson, an Ulster Protestant.
-Paterson immigrated with his parents to New Castle, Pennsylvania, in 1747.
-At 14, he began college at Princeton.
+Paterson immigrated with his parents to America, disembarking at New Castle, Delaware, in 1747 and living in a variety of locations before settling at Princeton, New Jersey.
+At 14, he began college at the College of New Jersey, later known as Princeton University.
 After graduating, he read law with the prominent lawyer Richard Stockton and was admitted to the bar in 1768.
 He also stayed connected to his alma mater and helped found the Cliosophic Society with Aaron Burr.

 Career

 Early career

-Paterson was selected as the Somerset County delegate for the first three provincial congresses of New Jersey, where, as secretary, he recorded the 1776 New Jersey State Constitution.
+Paterson was selected as a Somerset County delegate for the first three provincial congresses of New Jersey, where, as secretary, he recorded the 1776 New Jersey State Constitution.
 Paterson was appointed as the first attorney general of New Jersey, serving from 1776 to 1783, establishing himself as one of the state's most prominent lawyers.
 He was sent to the 1787 Philadelphia Convention, where he proposed the New Jersey Plan for a unicameral legislative body with equal representation from each state.
 The Constitution of the United States was ultimately signed with the Connecticut Compromise that created a bicameral Congress with a Senate that equally represented each state and a House of Representatives with population-based representation.